Skip to main content

 3. Fetch the session artifacts via /api/agent/sessions/:id/logs, /artifacts, or /artifacts/{name} for the raw outputs (output.md, swarm-plan.json, audit-stream.jsonl, generated extensions, etc.).

-The audit endpoint dispatches sequentially when driver: "both" (default) and multiplexes SSE chunks with a driver field bracketed by driver_start/driver_end markers when stream: true.
-See Piolium Audit for the full unified-driver request schema.
-Set stream: true on the run endpoints to opt into Server-Sent Events instead of the async response — most consumers should stick with the async flow and tail logs on demand.
+The audit endpoint dispatches sequentially when more than one driver runs (auto with fallback or both), and multiplexes SSE chunks with a driver field bracketed by driver_start/driver_end markers when stream: true.
+See Agentic Security Audit for the unified-driver overview.
+Set stream: true on the run endpoints to opt into Server-Sent Events instead of the async response, most consumers should stick with the async flow and tail logs on demand.